Have you ever eaten a full meal and still felt heavy, bloated, or stuck? That's your gut trying to tell you something.

 Signs Your Gut Needs More Fiber and Prebiotics

 Sometimes your body gives clear hints that your gut isn't getting what it needs.
 Watch for signs like going to the bathroom less than three times a week, feeling bloated often, having hard or painful stools, or feeling like your stomach is never fully settled.
 These are all common signs that your digestive system needs more support.
-Adding fiber and prebiotics consistently can help address all of these over time.
+Getting enough fiber and prebiotics may support overall digestive health and regularity

 FAQs